SCons/scons/testing/framework/test-framework.rst

 doesn't have a way to indicate a partial skip - if you executed 200 lines of test, then found a condition which caused you to skip the last 20 lines, the whole test is marked as a skip;
 it also doesn't have a way to indicate a partial pass.
-To improve of this, keep tool tests which don't need the underlying program in separate files from ones which do - it is clearer what is going on if we can see in the test results that the plumbing tests worked but the ones using the underlying program were skipped rather than seeing all the tests for a tool reported passing (even though some weren't actually run) or being entirely skipped.
+To improve on this, keep tool tests which don't need the underlying program in separate files from ones which do - that way one can see in the test results that the "plumbing" tests worked even if the the ones using the underlying program maybe were skipped.